On the joint estimation of flow fields and particle properties from Lagrangian data: Introduction

-Two challenges are especially relevant to the question of observability in LPT.
+Two challenges are especially relevant to the question of what can be inferred from LPT data.
 The first challenge is localization and tracking error.
 Although present in all LPT variants, these errors are most severe for single-camera systems (i.e., based on plenoptic or DIH imaging), which suffer from strongly anisotropic uncertainties due to depth-of-focus limitations.
-The largest errors occur along the optical axis \citep{Katz2010, Gao2013, Zhou2023a}, degrading velocity estimates and, in turn, derived quantities such as vorticity and pressure.
+The largest errors occur along the optical axis \citep{Katz2010, Gao2013}, degrading velocity estimates and, in turn, derived quantities such as vorticity and pressure.
 The second challenge is inertial transport.
 Particles with finite response times, characterized by their Stokes number $St = \tau_\mathrm{p}/\tau_\mathrm{f}$, where $\tau_\mathrm{p}$ and $\tau_\mathrm{f}$ are characteristic time scales of the particle and carrier fluid, deviate systematically from the local fluid velocity \citep{Melling1997, Raffel2018}.
-Such particles appear in varied settings, from helium-filled soap bubbles in wind tunnels \citep{Wolf2019, Faleiros2021} to snowflakes in the atmospheric boundary layer \citep{Li2022, Bristow2023}, causing measured trajectories to diverge from the carrier-phase motion.
-Both effects reduce the information content of LPT data and constrain the range of flow states and particle properties that can be inferred.
-Ultimately, these limitations reflect the dissipative dynamics of inertial particles, weakening the correspondence between the recorded tracks and underlying velocity field \citep{Bec2003}.
+While small particles, with $St < 0.1$, are used to ensure good ``traceability'' in LPT, inertial particle transport may occur inadvertently in both laboratory and natural settings.
+Examples include helium-filled soap bubbles in wind tunnels \citep{Wolf2019, Faleiros2021}, solid particles in shocked flows \citep{Ragni2011}, snowflakes in the atmospheric boundary layer \citep{Li2022, Bristow2023}, and sediment transport in waterways \citep{Righetti2004}, with $St$ varying from 0.1 to 10 in these examples.
+Track errors and particle inertia \emph{seemingly} reduce the information content of LPT data and thus prevent the accurate determination of flow fields from particle tracks in a typical LPT workflow.